yousefm87/yoobis/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+# What do I want to build?
+A personal sandbox website platform.

+# Why do I want to build this?
+Experience building and deploying a website.
+Give myself a new avenue for growth and self-expression.

+# Describe Project
+## React App with the following:
+- Navbar swappable (changable theme per each navbar item being selected)

+## Sub sites:
+- Oh My Garnish
+- Referral Roulette
+- Website Template

+## Backend Concepts
+Different websites will need different backend functionalities:
+- user authentication - server/server, client/server
+- payment?

+## Deploy Website:
+- Setup server on Digital Ocean that can run the React App above
+- Write Script for replicating creating/deploying applications on droplets

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for